Let’s first answer the question: what is a suffix?

 Asino, asinello

-This suffix also causes a few words to change their root.
+This suffix also causes some words to change their root.

 Ramo, ramoscello